Getting started

 Cell Definition

-GLOW comes with classes to build cells having either a hexagonal or a rectangular characteristic surface.
-The module glow.geometry_layouts.cells provides the abstract base class Cell, which represents a cell described in terms of an instance from the subclasses of the Surface base class.
-The subclasses of Cell are the following ones:
+GLOW comes with classes to build cells having a generic, a hexagonal or a rectangular characteristic surface.
+According to the hierarchical tree logic, cells are the nodes as they inherit from the Fillable abstract class.
+The module glow.geometry_layouts.cells provides the base class Cell, which represents a cell characterised by a generic 2D shape, described from a Surface instance, or any of its subclasses.

-• class RectCell that represents rectangular cells.
+• class CartesianCell for representing rectangular cells.

-• class HexCell that represents hexagonal cells.
+• class HexCell for representing hexagonal cells.

-from glow.geometry_layouts.cells import GenericCell, HexCell, RectCell
+from glow.geometry_layouts.cells import CartesianCell, Cell, HexCell

 hex_cell = HexCell(